-Users can use Azure Synapse for data warehousing workloads, and Databricks for advanced analytics and ad-hoc data exploration.
-Both platforms can run on top of the same data stored in Azure Data Lake.
+Users can use Azure Synapse Dedicated Pools for data warehousing workloads, and Databricks for advanced analytics and ad-hoc data exploration.

 For sure there are hundreds of other questions related to SQL compatibility, caching, developer friendliness, cluster vs. endpoint, etc. For now, let’s limit the scope to the questions above.